 - Study finds IB Diploma graduates well prepared to succeed in college

 Summary Brief: International Baccalaureate Standards Development and Alignment Project

 The report, which analyzes the alignment of the IB Diploma Programme standards and the Knowledge and Skills for University Success (KSUS) college-ready standards, found IB standards to be “highly aligned with the KSUS standards.”
 In particular, the key cognitive strategies emphasized in the Diploma—critical thinking skills, intellectual inquisitiveness and interpretation—were found to be fully aligned with the expectations of university faculty.

-Joan Guild, Deb Pinkham, Barry Mothes, Kim MacDonald, Pat Thibault, Seth Knowles, Seb Brenes, Jessica Zipper, Grace Leavitt, Doug Pride, Andy Tureff, Glenn Tracey, Audrey Northway, Carrie Gianattisio, Stacey Rodriguez, Kelly Welch, Denise Allen, Farrah Emerson, Vanessa Sylvester, Jenn Tracey, Kevin Rollins, Jen Doane, Sarah Way, Kelvin Hasch, Heather Perkinson
+Dina Lattanzi, Deb Pinkham, Barry Mothes, Kim MacDonald, Pat Thibault, Seth Knowles, Seb Brenes, Jessica Zipper, Grace Leavitt, Andy Tureff, Glenn Tracey, Julie Doughty, Audrey Northway, Carrie Gianattisio, Stacey Rodriguez, Kelly Welch, Denise Allen, Rye Daily, Farrah Alley, Doug Pride, Vanessa Sylvester, Jenn Tracey, Kevin Rollins, Jen Doane, Chris Hoffman, Sarah Way, Kelvin Hasch, Heather Perkinson

 Common abbreviations used by the IB